mwojnars/hypertag/docs/index.md

     from hypertag.html import %div, %DIV

-An explicit import can be used, for example, when a script is being rendered with a non-HTML runtime, and the target document is mostly written in a different language, but some HTML markup still needs to be inserted.
+An explicit import can be used, for example, when a script is being rendered with a non-HTML runtime and the target document is mostly written in a different language, but some HTML markup still needs to be inserted.

 <!--